Axway/Cloud-Automation/APIM/Techlabs/Policy_Studio/Group_membership_quota_policy/Readme.md

 - For the "User" field, leave the pre-configured value.
 - For the "Group" field, enter "Gold"
 - Click "Finish"

 ![check_group_membership_panel](./imgs/check_group_membership_panel.png)

-- Select the "Check Group Membership" filter
+- Select the **"Check Group Membership"** filter.
-Drag and drop this filter to the "Check Group Membership Gold" filter created previously.
+- Drag and drop this filter to the "Check Group Membership Gold" filter created previously.
 This will create an error management branch (red arrow).
 ![check_group_membership_silver_dad](./imgs/check_group_membership_silver_dad.png)

 In the "Configure a new 'Check Group Membership' filter" window,